EDAriR/YoutubeDownloader/UdemyYoutube/share/doc/youtube_dl/README.txt

     used depends on the webpage
 -   comment_count (numeric): Number of comments on the video
 -   age_limit (numeric): Age restriction for the video (years)
+-   is_live (boolean): Whether this video is a live stream or a fixed-length video
+-   start_time (numeric): Time in seconds where the reproduction should start, as specified in the URL
+-   end_time (numeric): Time in seconds where the reproduction should end, as specified in the URL
 -   format (string): A human-readable description of the format
 -   format_id (string): Format code specified by --format
 -   format_note (string): Additional info about the format